gahaalt/prux/README.md

-# prux
+# Prux

-Flexible pruning toolbox for JAX ecosystem.
+In the works.